What is Business?

 In fourth year, all students are will complete a Capstone project that involves independent research as the core learning activity.
 Other module choices include: Intercultural Management; International Business and the Global Economy; Financial Reporting and Analysis; Audit and Assurance; Managing New Product Development; Digital Marketing; Social Innovation and Social Impact; Company and Business Law; and Global Supply Chain Management.

 There are QQI/FET routes available for this course.
 Please see www.cao.ie for details.

 Click here for further information on modules/subject.
 Please note modules are subject to change.

 Our exchange programmes are highly successful and are an extremely popular choice for Global Business students.
-Participating students find that they are hugely rewarding both academically and culturally and highly valued by prospective employers.
+Participating students find they are hugely rewarded both academically and culturally and highly valued by prospective employers.

 Depending on module choices, Global Business undergraduate students can receive full CAP 1 exemptions from Chartered Accountants Ireland (ACA).
 Students can also receive a range of exemptions from the Association of Chartered Certified Accountants (ACCA) “Fundamentals” exams, again dependent on their subject choices.
 Both the ACA and the ACCA are internationally recognised.
 For more information, visit the following links:

 This is a presentation by Professor Norah Campbell giving an outline of the Global Business course in Trinity College Dublin.

 CAO InformationCAO Points 601 (2023) CAO Code TR080